sileneundula/SlinkyRFCs/README.md

 It is written in pure-rust using the `libp2p` and `tokio` library with custom protocols as well as access to different resources like block lattices (DAG) for services, srvless logic, and overlay networks for anonymity.

+It offers ease of use with more advanced and some modular features added to it.

 ## Philosphy

-Slinky supports the right to privacy, security, anonymity (in some cases), and focuses on being easy for the client to use, with more advanced features customizable.
+slinky supports the right to privacy, security, anonymity (in some cases), integrity, and focuses on ease of use and minimalism with modularity/extendability.
+It offers advanced features seperate from other projects.

 ## Features